peterhinch/micropython-async/TUTORIAL.md

 example is to avoid what are known as "race conditions" where multiple coros compete to access a single resource.
 An example is provided in the `astests.py` program and discussed in [the docs](./DRIVERS.md).
-Another hazard is the "deadly embrace" where two coros wait on the other's completion.
+Another hazard is the "deadly embrace" where two coros each wait on the other's completion.

-In simple applications these are often addressed with global flags.
+In simple applications communication may be achieved with global flags.
 A more elegant approach is to use synchronisation primitives.
 The module `asyn.py` offers "micro" implementations of `Event`, `Barrier` and `Semaphore` primitives.
 These are for use only with asyncio.
 They are not thread safe and should not be used with the `_thread` module.
-The `Lock` primitive is now officially supported.
+A `Lock` primitive is provided but is now largely superseded by an official implementation.

 Another synchronisation issue arises with producer and consumer coros.
 The producer generates data which the consumer uses.
 Asyncio provides the `Queue`